 I have been collecting bottle caps for quite some time and have used them in various crafts.
 Since I am trying to come up with some unique ways to decorate a Thanksgiving table, I thought I would try to incorporate bottle caps into this year’s table.
-Wine glass charms seemed to be the logical choice.
+Bottle cap wine glass charms seemed to be the logical choice.
 Bottle caps are a good size to mark a wine glass and when they are dressed up a bit with some glitz and Fall decor, they are perfect for a Thanksgiving glass of wine.

 I made a set of six with bottle caps that had a base of black and silver.
 I figured this was a good starting point to add the rest of my decor.
 The colors that you will have on your table will help you to determine which color bottle caps that you want to use for this craft.

 To embellish my bottle caps and give them a flavor of Fall, I used the wings off of a pine cone and some colored wooden leaf decals.
-Here are the full instructions:

 - bottle caps